GushALKDev/solana_pulsar_dao/README.md

     - **360 Seconds:** 5x Max Multiplier
 - **Security:** Strict on-chain validation prevents unstaking before lock expiry.

+### 💧 Liquid Delegation
+A powerful yet secure delegation system allowing users to trust experts with their governance power.

+#### Security Features
+- **1-Hop Delegation:** Strictly enforces direct delegation (A → B).
+Chain delegation (A → B → C) is blocked to prevent centralization loops.
+- **Exclusive Voting:** Delegators forfeit their right to vote directly while delegation is active.
+- **Self-Delegation Prevention:** Cannot delegate to yourself.
+- **Cycle Detection:** Delegates cannot become delegators.

+#### Proxy Lock (Novel Security Primitive)
+If your Delegate casts a vote on your behalf, that vote is **LOCKED** for the duration of the proposal:
+- **Immutable:** Even if you revoke delegation, you cannot withdraw or change that specific vote.
+- **Prevents Manipulation:** Ensures votes cast by trusted delegates remain intact.
+- **Unique to Pulsar DAO:** A novel governance primitive not found in other DAOs.

+#### User Experience
+- **Batch Processing:** Delegates can cast or withdraw votes for all their delegators in a single, gas-efficient transaction.
+- **Visual Indicators:** Clear UI warnings for proxy lock status and delegation state.

 ### ⏳ Time-Limited Proposals
 Every proposal is created with a specific, immutable deadline to ensure timely governance decisions.
 - **Custom Duration:** Proposal creators define the voting window (e.g., 24 hours, 7 days).